ranamohyy/thimar-client/README.md

 # Thimar - Fruits & Vegetables E-commerce Application

-Thimar is an eCommerce application that specializes in selling fresh fruits and vegetables across Saudi Arabia.
+Thimar is an ECommerce application that specializes in selling fresh fruits and vegetables across Saudi Arabia.
 The app provides a seamless shopping experience with a user-friendly interface, enabling customers to browse, order, and get fresh produce delivered right to their doorstep.
 The platform also includes an authentication system, ensuring a personalized experience for individual users.

 ![Screenshot (90)](https://github.com/user-attachments/assets/d1123a28-09ab-4aa7-8c76-7d90c3c87503)

 ## Some Screens